Roger McClay Kone Chair

 All second-hand products are sold on an ‘as is’ basis and are for decorative purposes only.
 Please keep in mind that when you are purchasing a second-hand item, general wear and minor flaws are to be expected.
 If you have any questions regarding the condition of a product, please ask us before completing your purchase.

 We are not required to provide a refund or replacement if you change your mind.
-Please check the dimensions, size and details of the product before purchasing to ensure that it suits your needs.
+Please check the photos, dimensions and other details of the product before purchasing to ensure that it suits your needs.